Runn-Fast/blog/toggl_timesheets/README.md

 header.

 The Runn API also responds with data in the JSON format, so we can tell `got` to parse the JSON for us.
-When we get a response we can acess the data directly within the `body` field.
+When we get a response we can access the data directly within the `body` field.

 ```javascript